 or like Tiny Tim, hearing the pudding singing in the copper.
 I’ll just be listening for the ding of the microwave.
 Although I bought the pudding at the British shop, the rum sauce will be homemade, and is equally good on vanilla ice cream for those who don’t care for Christmas pudding.

 My standard rum sauce is just a mixture of butter, brown sugar, water and some rum added in the last five minutes, with most of the alcohol boiled away just leaving the flavor.
-I tend not measure, so the ingredients are never exact from year to year, including the rum which can vary depending on the stress level.
+I tend not measure, so it’s never the same from year to year, including the rum which can vary depending on the stress level.
 It can be made ahead, and stored in the fridge and microwaved later, along with the pudding.
 You can also buy individual portions of plum pudding at the British shop, but it is more economical to buy the larger size.

 If you have a moment of peace and quiet over the holidays, A Christmas Carol is a good read, and a simple reminder of what Christmas is all about.
 And so, in the words of Tiny Tim, God Bless us Every One!